apeiros/baretest/README.markdown

 Summary
 -------

-Three methods to use it, Twenty to master it, less than a hundred lines of code.
+Three methods to use it, Twenty to master it, about hundred lines of code[1].
 Bare Test, try it and you'll love it.